camunda/camunda-docs/docs/product-manuals/clients/java-client/index.md

 sidebar_label: "Quick reference"
 ---

+Here, we'll look a quick overview of the Java client and next steps.

 ## Dependencies

 To use the Java client library, declare the following Maven dependency in your project: